-This 11,550 acre Wilderness boasts what has been described as the most diverse riparian area in Arizona.
-Over thirty species of trees and shrubs and over a hundred species of birds have been observed in this unique habitat.
-The stream seems to appear out of nowhere, gushing 20,000 gallons a minute out of a series of springs at the bottom of a 1,600 foot deep canyon.
-Over the years these calcium laden waters have laid down huge deposits of a material called travertine.
-That rock-like substance encases whatever happens to fall into the streambed - forming the fossils for which the area is named.
+Fossil Creek, one of two "Wild and Scenic" rivers in Arizona, seems to appear out of nowhere, gushing 20,000 gallons a minute out of a series of springs at the bottom of a 1,600 foot deep canyon.
+Over the years these calcium laden waters have laid down huge deposits of a type of limestone called travertine.
+Read more...

 The second largest canyon to emerge from Arizona's Red Rock Country is a lesser known, but just as scenic, cousin of famous Oak Creek Canyon.
 But you won't find any roads, developed campgrounds or crowds in Sycamore Canyon, just 55,937 acres of wilderness marked by colorful cliffs, soaring pinnacles and one of the world's rarest habitats, a desert riparian area.
 The wilderness encompasses all of Sycamore Canyon from its forested rim near Williams, Arizona to its desert canyon mouth in the Verde Valley.
 This area is home to black bear and mountain lion as well as a number of less celebrated but just as notable creatures.